The H.G. Wells Society

 Society: From Dagger-Fans to Suffragettes, features Wells's sensational novel, Ann Veronica (1909), as a major theme.
 Masculinity,

-Crime, and Self Defence in Victorian Literature: Duelling with Danger will appear in paperback form in March 2013.
-In the meantime, Palgrave has extended their 50% off
+Crime, and Self Defence in Victorian Literature: Duelling with Danger appeared in paperback form in March 2013.

 Elizabeth Crawford's website mentions her piece, The Woman’s Bond of Freedom: H.G.
 Wells, Ann Veronica

 and the Suffragettes, which was published in the Ann Veronica Special Edition of